Beau Hossler

-Beau Hossler (born March 16, 1995) is an American professional golfer from Rancho Santa Margarita, California.
-Hossler was only 17 years old when he qualified for his second consecutive U.S. Open, finishing tied for 29th in the 2012 U.S. Open.
-He had held the outright lead midway through the second round.
-In 2015, he qualified for the U.S. Open for a third time and tied for 58th place.
+Beau Hossler (born March 16, 1995) is an American professional golfer from Rancho Santa Margarita, California who has played on the PGA Tour and won the Haskins Award in college as the top collegiate golfer in the US.
+He qualified for the U.S. Open twice as a teen, finishing tied for 29th in the 2012 U.S. Open and had held the outright lead midway through the second round.

 Early life

 Hossler was born on March 16, 1995.
 He graduated from Santa Margarita Catholic High School.
-In 2013, he started at the University of Texas on a golf scholarship.